MicrosoftDocs/Contribute/Contribute/content/seo-reference.md

 ## Main heading (H1)

 The H1 heading is the main heading at the top of an article.
-H1 is the second-most important text string for search rank and relevance.
+The H1 is the second-most important text string for search rank and relevance.
 There's only one H1 per article.
-H1 isn't the same as the [metadata title](#metadata-titles).
+H1 isn't the same as the [meta title](#meta-titles).

-It’s ok to copy the metadata title, but, when possible, make it more unique and specific.
+It’s ok to copy the meta title, but, when possible, make it more unique and specific.
 At a minimum, repeat key terms.

 ## Sub-headings (H2-H3)